NotADucc/osrs-hiscores-scrape/README.md

 # Misc Features
 - Sort the output, sorting script provided since scrape_hs is 'multi threaded'/async so the kvp resultset is not chronological.
-- Merge 2 outputs into one, this is for when a highscore type can't pull 100% of the data in 1 hiscore type but can in a different hiscore type.

 > [!Note]